tuyenmon2201/product-management/README.md

 Create a .env file in the root directory and configure the following variables:

-PORT=3000
+- PORT=3000
-MONGODB_URI=your_mongodb_atlas_connection_string
+- MONGODB_URI=your_mongodb_atlas_connection_string
-SESSION_SECRET=your_secret_key
-SOCKET_IO_PORT=your_socket_io_port
+- SOCKET_IO_PORT=your_socket_io_port

 📌 **Start the Application**

 🔹 Development Mode

-npm run dev
+- npm run dev

 🔹 Production Mode

-npm start
+- npm start

 📌 **Access the Application**

-Open http://localhost:3000/ in your browser.
+- Open http://localhost:3000/ in your browser.

 🛠️ **Technologies Used**

-ExpressJS - Web framework for Node.js
+- ExpressJS - Web framework for Node.js

-MongoDB Atlas - Cloud database storage
+- MongoDB Atlas - Cloud database storage

-PUG - Template engine for UI rendering
+- PUG - Template engine for UI rendering

-Socket.IO - Real-time chat functionality
+- Socket.IO - Real-time chat functionality

-Mongoose - ODM for MongoDB
+- Mongoose - ODM for MongoDB

-Dotenv - Environment variable management
+- Dotenv - Environment variable management

 🤝 **Contributing**

-Fork the repository.
+1. Fork the repository.

-Create a new branch: git checkout -b feature-name
+2. Create a new branch: git checkout -b feature-name

-Commit your changes: git commit -m "Add some feature"
+3. Commit your changes: git commit -m "Add some feature"

-Push to the branch: git push origin feature-name
+4. Push to the branch: git push origin feature-name

-Submit a Pull Request.
+5. Submit a Pull Request.